gerassimos/dgs19/docs/D_S06_L01_Docker_Network_Concepts.md

  - Inside each Docker container will be a virtual network interface `eth0` that is connected to a virtual switch ("docker0" o "bridge")
  - On each container an **IP address** will be automatically assign via a **DHCP** server
  - There is not an actual dedicated DHCP server but the Docker daemon is acting as an DHCP server
- - So all containers created within a host are **connected** on the same virtual network and can talk to each other.
- - What has been describe above is not always the case there are multiple other valid network setups that can be used.
+ - What has been describe above is **not** always the case there are multiple other valid network setups that can be used.

 ---
 ## Docker Networks Defaults (2)